Don-Lab/popUp/README.md

 # popUp
 The most annoying aspect of a website are javascript pop-ups.
-These files are my study notes for pop-ups
+These files are my study notes for pop-ups.